hernan-vela/t1w8-test-venv-pyfiles-terminalapp/README.md

 - Unit testing: Testing specific components/functions/methods
 - Integration testing: Testing the compatibility with other modules/packages.
-- Chaos testing: Making a program break on purpose by disabling a functon or feature to see how errors ara handled.
+- Chaos testing: Making a program break on purpose by disabling a functon or feature to see how errors are handled.
 - Stress testing: Testing in high volumen of data/inputs (depending on use-case).
 - End to end / Acceptance testings: Testing done towards the end of the project when is almost complete, to ensure things work effectively.